wildonion/gem/README.md

     - step 1: ```bash docker cp run.sql postgres:run.sql```
     - step 2: ```bash docker exec -it postgres psql -U postgres -d conse -f /run.sql```

-* there is an API named `/public/get-token-price/{amount}` which returns the value of the passed in tokens in USD, remember that in order to show the exact amount, the value must gets divided by `1000000` to extract the floating point format.

-* to see a full list of conse mafia hyper server, import the `gem.http.api.json` into the postman which is inisde the `infra` folder, also for the conse panel actix APIs there is swagger UI which can be loaded through the `https://api.panel.conse.app/swagger/` address to see all available APIs.

-> **Regards to conse panel actix APIs**:

 * front-end can access the image of an event through the address `https://api.panel.conse.app/assets/images/events/{image_path}` like so: `https://api.panel.conse.app/assets/images/events/event64c93cc7d19645f57fd9f98d-img1692289627686439.jpg`

 * front-end can access the avatar and banner of a user through the address `https://api.panel.conse.app/assets/images/avatars/{image_path}` like so: `https://api.panel.conse.app/assets/images/avatars/avatar12-img1692289627686439.jpg` and `https://api.panel.conse.app/assets/images/banners/banner12-img1692289627686439.jpg`